Heating and Cooling

 A temperature setpoint policy, aimed at balancing a comfortable working and learning environment while advancing our sustainability goals and demonstrating fiscal responsibility, took effect September 3, 2025.
 The policy aligns with the 2030 MSU Strategic Plan and our commitment to achieving climate neutrality by 2050.

-Optimal temperature ranges are defined for offices, classrooms, conference rooms, and common areas on MSU’s East Lansing campus—which may be managed centrally through IPF Central Control via the Building Automation System (BAS) or locally using individual thermostats.
+Optimal temperature ranges are defined for offices, classrooms, conference rooms, and common areas on MSU’s East Lansing campus—which may be managed centrally through IPF Central Control via the Building Automation System or locally using individual thermostats.
 Building occupants using individual thermostats are expected to adhere to this policy.

 Key points: